-What facilities for lunch are there at the Gallery?
+What facilities for lunch are there at the museum?

-The Gallery has NO LUNCH FACILITIES.
-In good weather, Delaware Park is a nice place for a bagged lunch and is very close to the Gallery.
+The museum has NO LUNCH FACILITIES.
+In good weather, Delaware Park is a nice place for a bagged lunch and is very close to the museum.

 Directions for using First Student (formerly Laidlaw)

 - Schedule and book your bus through First Student by calling 716.897.5798.

 - Each bus trip scheduled for three hours, beginning at pick up and ending at drop off, will be paid in full for Buffalo and the surrounding areas.

 - First Student will invoice the Albright-Knox Art Gallery after the date of your tour and will receive payment for your buses.